kianenigma/abrio-cli/README.md

 # abrio-cli
-  Sdk used By Developers to create custom logic for their apps.
+  SDK used By Developers to create custom logic for their apps.

 ## CLI configurations for local usage